joreynajr/HiCnv/README.md

 The current version of this HiCnv uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) to facilitate deployment and improve reproducibility.
 Currently, HiCnv is setup to download SRA files followed by alignment with HiCPro and CNV analysis.
 PLEASE READ: Snakemake uses a system of templating which I will be using in this documentation, templating refers to the use of `{variable_name}` to generalize a file path and common templates I will use include:
 - `{re}` - restriction enzyme
 - `{srr}` - SRR ID
+- `{lib}` - LIB ID from ENCODE (or equivalent)
+- `{acc}` - short for accession and is a generalization for the srr and lib wildcards (not to be confused with Encode accessions, this definition is internal for HiCnv)
 - `{cline}` - cell line

 ## Authors